COLA-Laboratory/cola_www_src/content/docs/research/emoc.md

 - **Save into Excel or Latex**

-  Users can save the experiment results of EMOC in the format of Excel or Latex.
+  Users can save the experiment results of EMOC in the format of Latex.

 ---